vermicida/ng-boilerplate/README.md

 # ng2-boilerplate

 This is just an Angular 2 boilerplate.
-It is updated to work with **2.0.0**.
+It is updated to work with **2.1.0**.

 ## Getting started

+### The easy way

+You can use [nginit](https://github.com/vermicida/nginit), a CLI util that clones this repo and prepare it for you.
+But if you prefer to do it manually, just keep reading.

+### Manually

 To use the boilerplate you must clone this repo first:
 ```bash